James VI and I

 At 57 years and 246 days, James's reign in Scotland was the longest of any Scottish monarch.
 He achieved most of his aims in Scotland but faced great difficulties in England, including the Gunpowder Plot in 1605 and conflicts with the English Parliament.
 Under James, the "Golden Age" of Elizabethan literature and drama continued, with writers such as William Shakespeare, John Donne, Ben Jonson, and Francis Bacon contributing to a flourishing literary culture.
 James was a prolific writer, authoring works such as Daemonologie (1597), The True Law of Free Monarchies (1598), and Basilikon Doron (1599).
-He sponsored the translation of the Bible into English (later named after him, the Authorized King James Version), and the 1604 revision of the Book of Common Prayer.
+He sponsored an early translation of the Bible into English (later named for him as the Authorized King James Version), and the 1604 revision of the Book of Common Prayer.
 (Note: "James VI and I was the most writerly of British monarchs.
 He produced original poetry, as well as translation and a treatise on poetics; works on witchcraft and tobacco; meditations and commentaries on the Scriptures; a manual on kingship; works of political theory; and, of course, speeches to parliament ...
 He was the patron of Shakespeare, Jonson, Donne, and the translators of the "Authorized version" of the Bible, surely the greatest concentration of literary talent ever to enjoy royal sponsorship in England.")
 Contemporary courtier Anthony Weldon claimed that James had been termed "the wisest fool in Christendom" (wise in small things, foolish otherwise), an epithet associated with his character ever since.
 Since the latter half of the 20th century, historians have tended to revise James's reputation and treat him as a serious and thoughtful monarch.
-He was strongly committed to a peace policy, and tried to avoid involvement in religious wars, especially the Thirty Years' War that devastated much of Central Europe.
-He tried but failed to prevent the rise of hawkish elements in the English Parliament who wanted war with Spain.
+He was strongly committed to a peace policy and tried to avoid involvement in religious wars, especially the Thirty Years' War that devastated much of Central Europe.
+He tried but failed to prevent the rise of hawkish elements in the English Parliament who desired war with Catholic Spain.
 The first English king of the House of Stuart, he was succeeded by his second son, Charles I.